Ladybird Expert: History

 Penguin Books revived the Ladybird Books brand, which had achieved iconic status publishing 646 classic pocket-sized mini-hardback children's books between the 1940s and the 1980s, in 2015 with a series of spoof books called Ladybird for Grown Ups which paired classic illustrations with new text written by TV comedy writers Jason Hazeley and Joel Morris to great commercial success.

-Penguin's Publishing Director Rowland White has stated that following this success, they were already thinking about a new series of factual books for adults by experts on science, history and arts subjects, when they we're contacted by the staff of Charles, Prince of Wales suggesting a book on climate change in the traditional Ladybird style.
+Penguin's Publishing Director Rowland White has stated that following this success, they were already thinking about a new series of factual books for adults by experts on science, history and arts subjects, when they were contacted by the staff of Charles, Prince of Wales suggesting a book on climate change in the traditional Ladybird style.

-Responding to questions about the choice of the title Ladybird Experts at a time of increased anti-intellectualism, White stated: I am of the view expertise is a good thing and, I suppose, we weren't unaware of the way in which the term 'expert' has become almost a prerogative term in some quarters over the last year or so.
+Responding to questions about the choice of the title Ladybird Experts at a time of increased anti-intellectualism, White stated:

+I am of the view expertise is a good thing and, I suppose, we weren't unaware of the way in which the term 'expert' has become almost a prerogative term in some quarters over the last year or so.
 I wouldn't go so far as to say we were trying to reclaim the world expert, but our view is expertise in a subject is a good thing and if you want to gain a greater understanding of something then your best course of action is to try and learn from an expert rather than from a Google search.

 The project, which was led by Penguin's Creative Director of Brands and Licensing Ronnie Fairweather, resulted in a new series of books, featuring the first new Ladybird style illustrations in 40 years, which began in January 2017 with the publication of the first three titles.